Preparing squeezed, cat and GKP states with parity measurements: Summary and conclusions

-All the measurement sequences that were considered in this work result in a projection on the even parity subspace, hence require postselection.
+The main drawback of our technique is that postselection is required, which results in potentially a low success probability.
 A way to circumvent this is to use imaginary time evolution methods \cite{mao2023measurement}, which can prepare any eigenstate of a given Hamiltonian and has been shown to produce a variety of states \cite{kondappan2023imaginary,chen2024efficient}.
-The idea here is to simulate a measurement in the energy eigenbasis of (\ref{ham}) and then perform adaptive unitary operations such as to ensure that convergence in the desired ground state is obtained.
+The idea here is to simulate a measurement in the energy eigenbasis of the Hamiltonian and then perform adaptive unitary operations such as to ensure that convergence in the desired ground state is obtained.
 While more complex than postselection, it has the advantage that higher efficiencies can be obtained.

-Since known protocols for the measurement-based preparation of squeezed states naturally rely on quadrature measurements, this make them unsuitable to be realized on cavity/circuit-QED systems, trapped ions and atoms.
-In these platforms, in fact, the bosonic mode is read-out through a two-level degree of freedom, making more natural to perform displaced parity measurements.
-Therefore, our work opens up new possibilities for state preparation in microwave and optical cavities, as well as motional states of trapped ions, atoms and solid-state oscillators.